GavinHuttley/gav_blog/posts/setting_up_your_computer.rst

 Having a single directory makes moving your research projects between computers easier.
 I advise you also to include repositories for any dependency that is being actively developed in this directory.
 This way, you preserve the entire compute state.

+.. tip:: Since you will be versioning everything, the first action you take to start a new project is create a repository on GitHub_.
+Then clone it into your ``~/repos`` directory.

 Typically, I have two repositories if I'm engaged in research to develop a software tool.
-The first is the tool to be distributed to the target audience.
-The second contains the analyses undertaken to establish the tool is worth using.
-Below I give sample structures for a software project and a "research project".
+The first is for the tool to be distributed to the target audience.
+The second is for the analyses to be undertaken to establish the tool is worth using.
+Below I give sample structures for a "software project" and a "research project".

 Directory structure for a software methods project
 --------------------------------------------------